 If you have a stroke, you may need ongoing medical monitoring after your initial treatment.

-After your emergency treatment for stroke, Dr. Tarabishy can recommend additional resources to help you manage underlying health conditions that factor into your stroke.
+After your emergency treatment for stroke, the team can recommend additional resources to help you manage underlying health conditions that factor into your stroke.

 You may need medications to thin your blood and prevent additional clots.
 You may also need physical therapy to help you recover from the effects of a stroke and regain any lost mobility.

-If your stroke results in permanent health issues, such as paralysis, poor balance, or incontinence, Dr. Tarabishy can create a custom treatment plan to continue your rehabilitation and ensure you enjoy a good quality of life.
+If your stroke results in permanent health issues, such as paralysis, poor balance, or incontinence, the team can create a custom treatment plan to continue your rehabilitation and ensure you enjoy a good quality of life.

-Some of the advanced and specialized post stroke services we offer:
+Some of the advanced and specialized post stroke services they offer:

 Learn more about stroke treatments and recovery by calling the office or by using the online booking feature today.